HariSekhon/Jenkins/README.md

         // launch a GCP Cloud Build job, by default against your cloudbuild.yaml if no args given gcpCloudBuild()

+        // run a script with locks to prevent another script or deployment from happening at the same time, timeout after 30 mins scriptLockExecute('/path/to/script.sh', ['deployment lock', 'script lock'], 30)

+        // download and install a specific version of a binary to /usr/local/bin if root or $HOME/bin if run as a user installBinary(url: "https://releases.hashicorp.com/terraform/${version}/terraform_${version}_{os}_{arch}.zip", binary: 'terraform')

         // see under vars/ for many more useful functions }